EduMake/chewy/README.md

 Answers your Star Wars questions using Wookiepedia.

 This project demonstrates how to build an Alexa skill - no Amazon Echo required!
 It's a useful project to learn the basics of creating Alexa Skills.

 It uses Gabriel Pedro's [node-wikia](https://github.com/gpedro/node-wikia) , which fetches data from Wookiepeedia and can be remixed to work with any of the 360,000+ [wikia](http://wikia.com/) fandom sites.
+Which means you can easily setup Alexa to answer questions on your favourite game in less than an hour.

 ![](http://img3.wikia.nocookie.net/__cb23/starwars/images/8/89/Wiki-wordmark.png)